OVECJOE/The-Journey-From-Ignorance/chapter_2.md

 Her eyes finally stopped at my lips, then she smiled and took her eyes off my face and back to the path.

 *"..."*, I tried asking her a question, but was surprised that I didn't utter the word. *What has she done to my vocal cords &mdash;to me?
-I have suddenly become dumb...just by mere facial scrutiny?*
+I have suddenly become dumb...just by mere facial scrutiny?!*

 Well, as far as I know, I still have a mind and could think &mdash;which means I can still communicate with her.

 *"I warned you about tagging me a liar, and you just did, though not intentionally...which means I could best keep us safe from my wrath by making you silent for a while lad!"*, she spurted the words without emotion.
 Each word had weight that broke me to pieces.

-*She could also amplify the weight of a word in one's mind?* I started wondering, thinking about these abilities is tearing me apart.
+*She could also amplify the weight of a word in one's mind?* I started wondering; thinking about these abilities is tearing me apart.

 I started feeling stupid for accepting the job in the first place.
 I allowed a female to impose her presence on me because of some super powers!
 I began to think about my past, but realized I had no past, to the best of my knowledge.